danwing/cidfi/draft-wing-cidfi.md

 Client Authorization:
-: The client authorizes each CIDFI-aware network element to participate in CIDFI for each QUIC flow.
+: The client authorizes each CIDFI-aware network element to participate in CIDFI for each QUIC flow or each DTLS flow.

 Same Server:
-: Communication about the network metadata arrives over the primary QUIC connection which ensures it arrives at the same QUIC server even through load balancers.
+: Communication about the network metadata arrives over the primary QUIC or DTLS connection which ensures it arrives at the same server even through local network translators (NAT) or server-side load balancers.

 Privacy:
 : The packet importance is only known by CIDFI-aware network elements.
 The network performance data is protected by TLS.

 Integrity:
-: The packet importance is mapped to QUIC Destination CIDs which are integrity protected by QUIC itself and cannot be modified by on-path network elements.
-The network performance data is protected by TLS.
+: The packet importance is mapped to Destination CIDs which are integrity protected by QUIC or DTLS itself and cannot be modified by on-path network elements.
+The communication between client, server, and network element are protected by TLS.

 Internet Survival:
-: The QUIC communications (and DTLS communications) between the client and server are not changed so CIDFI is expected to work wherever QUIC (or DTLS) work.
+: The QUIC communications and DTLS communications between the client and server are not changed so CIDFI is expected to work wherever QUIC (or DTLS) work.
 The elements involved are only the QUIC (or DTLS) client and server and with the participating CIDFI network elements.